Kiteboarding in Lo Stagnone, a recipe for perfection

 Ahhh, Sicily; the half eaten pizza like shaped island on the south-west of Italy’s “boot”.
 A place most notoriously known for its rugged coastline, smooth olive oil, mafia and of course that iconic scene from The Godfather.
 But did you know it is also home to one of the biggest & windiest lagoons in the whole of Europe?
+Yes, and this guide will walk you through some of the best kiteboarding spots to find here.

 So, as Italians are so into their food, let me put it into the simple foody terms and give you the perfect recipe for the real connoisseurs.
 Take a Mediterranean amount of 23°C water and a pinch of salt-flat.
 Add rich, historical culture, drool-worthy dining and a floral essence from the nature reserve.
 Add Sicilian wine.
 Then, using a micro-climate worth of wind, consistently whirl for more than 300 days a year.
 Spread around 4 private, protected islands and bake in the warm sunshine.
 This is your delicious, Sicilian cake.
 Otherwise known as Lo Stagnone of Marsala.
 Ohmmm.